IEAWindTask52/Extract-lidar-ontology-concepts/README.md

 ### Introduction:

 An ontology defines a common vocabulary within a domain, providing a means to share information in the domain, and includes machine-interpretable definitions of fundamental concepts and the relations among them.
 To tackle the problems related to data digitalization, recently some global initiatives focussed on developing standardization tools.
 A global initiative project e-WindLidar focused on development of wind lidar community based tools and data standards, and publish a lidar data form to make them FAIR, i.e. Findable, Accessible, Interoperable and Reusable \cite{ref-Vasiljevi}.
-IEA Task 52 (former Task 32) bringing together researchers and industry stakeholders to collaborate on the standardization, research and development, and knowledge exchange of wind lidar.
+IEA Wind Task 52 (former IEA Wind Task 32) bringing together researchers and industry stakeholders to collaborate on the standardization, research and development, and knowledge exchange of wind lidar.

-Within the IEA Task 52, an open-source ontology has been developed with the aim of establishing an industry-wide consensus on wind lidar concepts and terminology.
+Within the IEA Wind Task 52, an open-source ontology has been developed with the aim of establishing an industry-wide consensus on wind lidar concepts and terminology.
 This repository provides an demo for accessing the developed ontology along with the source code.

-:link: The lidar ontology is available [here](https://data.windenergy.dtu.dk/ontologies/view/ontolidar/en/).
+:link: The IEA Wind Task 52 Wind Lidar Ontology is available [here](https://data.windenergy.dtu.dk/ontologies/view/ontolidar/en/).

 ### Objectives